Survivor Series (2014): Main event

-Former WCW wrestler Sting made his WWE debut during the main event.
+Former World Championship Wrestling wrestler Sting made his WWE debut during the main event.

 In the main event, Team Cena (John Cena, Dolph Ziggler, Big Show, Erick Rowan, and Ryback) faced Team Authority (Seth Rollins, Kane, Mark Henry, Rusev, and Luke Harper) (with Triple H, Stephanie McMahon, Jamie Noble, Joey Mercury, and Lana) in a traditional 5-on-5 Survivor Series elimination tag team match.
 Henry was the first man eliminated by Big Show after a Knockout Punch.
 Ryback was eliminated by Rusev after a Curb Stomp from Rollins and a jumping savate kick.
 Rusev tried to put Ziggler through a broadcast table with a splash but missed, fell through the table and was counted out.
 Rowan was eliminated by Harper after a discus clothesline.
 Cena was eliminated by Rollins after a Knockout Punch from Big Show, who betrayed Team Cena by shaking Triple H's hand and walking out on the match, eliminating himself by countout and turning heel.
 Ziggler eliminated Kane with a Zig Zag and Harper with a schoolboy.
 Ziggler executed a Zig Zag on Rollins but Triple H pulled the referee out of the ring.
 The Authority attacked Ziggler, but he fought them off and executed a second Zig Zag on Rollins as another referee came out to the ring.
 Triple H attacked the other referee and attacked Ziggler, executing a Pedigree on him.
 He called out Scott Armstrong to count the pin, but WCW wrestler Sting appeared, making his WWE debut.
 Sting knocked out Armstrong and had a staredown with Triple H. Sting then executed a Scorpion Death Drop on Triple H and pulled Ziggler on top of Rollins for the pin and win.
 Per the pre-match stipulation, The Authority was removed from power.
 Triple H was fired as the COO, Stephanie was no longer a principal owner of WWE and Kane lost his role as the Director of Operations.
 The show ended with Triple H and Stephanie heartbroken that they lost their power, and they realized that they were nothing better than the people that clean the floors and they realized that since they were fired from power, they lost the privilege to fly on the corporate jet to WWE events, and they can only work at WWE headquarters and no longer influence the careers and lives of the superstars.
 The fans chanted "Yes!
 Yes!
 Yes!" and "You got fired!"
 Stephanie would throw a tantrum and not accept the results as she would cry as the event went off the air.